-Post-Grant for Practitioners: A monthly series of webinars focusing on developments in post-grant proceedings and related practice tips.
+Post-Grant for Practitioners: A bi-monthly series of webinars focusing on developments in post-grant proceedings and related practice tips.

-Since September 16, 2012, patent practitioners have been paying close attention to post-grant proceedings – methods of challenging patent validity at the United States Patent and Trademark Office.
-Fish & Richardson is one of the most active firms in filing and advising on post-grant matters, and on February 13, 2013, kicked-off a monthly webinar series designed to share practice tips, nuances, observations, and strategy.
-Information on previous webinars in this series is included below, with the most recent appearing first.
+Fish & Richardson is one of the most active firms handling post-grant matters, and in 2012, kicked-off a webinar series designed to share practice tips, nuances, observations, and strategy.
+Recordings for previous webinars in this series are included below, with the most recent appearing first.

 The number of IPR petitions filed against biopharma patents at the Patent Trial and Appeal Board continues to steadily increase.
 Join us for a discussion on Significant PTAB Decisions in BioPharma on November 9, 2016.
 Fish’s Dorothy Whelan and Tasha Francis provided an update on the most recent biopharma PTAB statistics and decisions.
 They also discussed the implications of these decisions on the industry and the future impact on biopharma patents.